Bostrix/FSL-mcflirt/README.md

 ```bash
 ZNZLIB_LDFLAGS = -L/path/to/your/znzlib/directory -lfsl-znz
 ```
-Replace `Path to your znzlib directory` with actual path to your directory.Then, add `$(ZNZLIB_LDFLAGS)` in the compile step of the makefile.
+Replace `Path to your znzlib directory` with actual path to your directory.Then, make sure that `$(ZNZLIB_LDFLAGS)` is added in the compile step of the makefile.

 - Compile Source Code:
     Execute the appropriate compile command to build the McFlirt library.
 For example: